Skip to content

 When you’re living with fibromyalgia, you’ve likely explored a few different avenues for relief.
 Finding the right combination of treatments is a personal process, and it helps to understand how chiropractic care fits in with other common approaches.
 Instead of viewing it as an either/or choice, think of chiropractic as a foundational piece of your overall wellness plan that addresses the body's structure to improve its function.

-Chiropractic vs. therapy and exercise
+Chiropractic vs. Physical Therapy and Exercise

 Physical therapy and gentle exercise are cornerstones of fibromyalgia management.
 Treatments like light aerobic activity and cognitive behavioral therapy (CBT) are often recommended because they can help manage pain and improve your mental outlook.
 Chiropractic care works beautifully alongside these strategies.
 While a physical therapist focuses on strengthening specific muscle groups, a chiropractor focuses on the structural alignment of your body, particularly your spine.
 A properly aligned spine can make movement easier and less painful, which in turn makes it easier to stick with your exercise routine.
 Many chiropractors also provide guidance on stretches and exercises that support your adjustments and promote long-term stability.